philipwalton/blog/_posts/2012-12-22-demystifying-z-index.markdown

 The first step in knowing how to deal with stacking contexts is understanding what causes them for form.
 A new stacking context is formed whenever an element has a position value other than `static` and a z-index value other than `auto`.
 It can also be formed when an elements has an opacity value less than `1`.

-The first way is relatively intuitave.
+The first way is relatively intuitive.
 Even someone who's never heard the term stacking context expects z-index to work this way.
-The second way is much less intuative and is rarely mentioned outside of the w3c specification.
+The second way is much less intuitive and is rarely mentioned outside of the w3c specification documents.

-The position, z-index, and opacity properties can be set on any element including child elements of elements that already have these properties.
+The properties that can form new stacking contexts (position, z-index, and opacity) may be set on any element including child elements of elements that already have these properties.
 That means stacking contexts are nestable and can be contained inside of other stacking contexts.

 In fact, all stacking contexts are contained within one main stacking context formed by the `<html>` element.